 Cost can be established at this stage; if the grade up is done on Fast Track Pedigree, cost can be determined as soon as the data is checked.
 If members pay through direct debit, the cost of the grade up can be spread over 6-12 months.

 Once the data has been collated, the Field Officer will go through it with the Member, making sure only animals they want registering are on the list.
-Non breeders etc. can be excluded.
+Non breeders etc. can be excluded, although it is encouraged that as many animals as possible are done as a Grade Up is a one off event.

 The Field Officer will ensure that the farm knows how to register calves by internet or telephone within 45 days of their date of birth and will discuss pedigree packages such as THR and Holstein Complete.